RomanKue/docs-example/docs/app-dev-handbook/unity-app-yaml.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Overview
+# Unity App Yaml

-The `unity-app.yaml` files is the central point of interaction of a unity app and the platform.
+The `unity-app.yaml` files is the central point of interaction of a UNITY app and the platform.
 Several files, one for each environment, specify the configuration of an app.

 Bv default this is: